abhishek1235/archetypes/README.md

 	$ mvn archetype:generate -DarchetypeArtifactId=<archetype_name> -DarchetypeGroupId=com.backbase.expert.tools -DarchetypeVersion=<archetype_version>
 </pre>

-##Customization
+##Contributions
-Feel encouraged to create your own versions of these archetypes by forking the code and further changing it to meet your specific needs if you have them.
-If you feel change you have on mind is more of a generic change and other Backbase customers could use it, please feel free to share ideas on Github Issues section.
+Please feel encouraged to create your own versions of these archetypes by forking the code and further changing it to meet your specific needs if you have them.
+If you feel change you have on mind is more of a generic change and other Backbase customers or ES could use it, please feel free to share ideas on Github Issues section or make a pull request.

 After you have build these archetypes locally and optionally deploy accross your organization, you are ready to start using them.
 Each archetype is specific so details on usage are within each of them.